 CVPC does not own council buildings or other properties, nor does it run local transport or manage large budgets.
 So there is little we can do as a council to reduce carbon emissions.
 As a result, our main proposals concern what we can do to support the local community (b) and to encourage change at county (and even national) level (c).

 1. Put our house in order.
 Continue to support local planning applications that minimise carbon emissions and other impacts on the environment/climate and actively support local farmers in their efforts to adapt to climate change and develop forms of regenerative agriculture.

 2. Lead and support action by the community.
 Inform, educate and encourage everyone in the parish to reduce their impact on the climate and the environment, with advice on lifestyle choices, etc.

 3. Work to bring about change at county level.
-Working with the Dorset Association of Parish and Town Councils, Bridport Local Area Partnership and as part of an emerging coalition of councillors across Dorset, use our collective influence to achieve changes in Dorset Council’s policy and practice on public transport, energy efficiency, pollution, verges and use of chemical insecticides, etc.
+Working and liaising with organisations like the Dorset Association of Parish and Town Councils, Bridport Local Area Partnership and Dorset Climate Action Network (list to be kept under review), and monitoring local actions being taken in response to the CEE, use our collective influence to achieve changes in Dorset Council’s policy and practice on public transport, energy efficiency, pollution, verges and use of chemical insecticides, etc.

 b) Adapt, build resilience and prepare for major change